-(e) Oven management - control of heat on top of the stove.
+- (e) Oven management control of heat on top of the stove.
 Knowledge of correct oven temperatures and positioning of dishes in the oven.
+Control of heat in microwave ovens, grills and deep-fat fryers.

-(f) Tidy and methodical work throughout.

-If a candidate is extremely untidy, then the examiner can take off more than 5 marks.
-If this happens, the examiner should make a comment on the mark sheet.
+(5 marks) - (f) Tidy and methodical work throughout.
+If a candidate is extremely untidy, then the Practical Examiner can take off more than 5 marks.
+If this happens, the examiner should make a comment on the Practical Test Working Mark Sheet.
+(5 marks)